percona/pmm/doc/source/architecture.rst

   that you want to monitor.
   For more information, see :ref:`pmm-admin`.

-* ``percona-qan-agent`` is a service that manages the Query Analytics (QAN) agent as it collects query performance data.
+* ``pmm-mysql-queries-0`` is a service
+  that manages the Query Analytics (QAN) agent as it collects query performance data from MySQL and sends it to QAN API on :ref:`pmm-server`.

-  It also connects with QAN API in :ref:`pmm-server` and sends over collected data.
+* ``pmm-mongodb-queries-0`` is a service
+  that manages the QAN agent
+  as it collects query performance data from MongoDB and sends it to QAN API on :ref:`pmm-server`.

 * ``node_exporter`` is a Prometheus exporter
   that collects general system metrics.